echoedinvoker/nodejs-jonas/2-introduction-to-nodejs-and-npm/15-html-templating-filling-the-templates/memo.md

   - replace element's content.
   - replace value of element's property, such as {%ID%}.
   - use as a condition, such as {%NOT_ORGANIC%}.
+- Do not forget return, I just forgot once .\_.

 ![Alt see the final result of overview page](pic/bandicam%202022-09-30%2001-33-20-430.jpg)